nighthawkcoders/APCSA/_posts/2022-06-16-TT113-spring_thymeleaf.md

 ---
 toc: true
 layout: post
-description:
+title: Spring Frontend Development
+description: Tour of frontend development for Java Spring.
+All frameworks for web development have a template engine.
+Spring template engine is Thymeleaf and like all template engines it is used to process and creating HTML and text for a Web page.
 categories: [techtalk]
-title: TT 1.2.0 Frontend Development - Tour of Thymeleaf and Layouts
+permalink: /techtalk/spring_thymeleaf
+image: /images/spring_thymeleaf.png
 ---

 ## Tour of Frontend